HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-Client hints goes against the broad trend where CDNs lead adoption whereby CDN client hints usage showed the same result in 2024, but increased in 2025 to 5% for origin requests.
+Client Hints buck the usual pattern of CDNs leading adoption: CDN usage was flat year-over-year, while origin requests increased to ~5% in 2025.
+A likely contributor is cache-key explosion at the edge, which can reduce cache hit rates when Client Hints are incorporated without careful bucketing.

 ## Early Hints